The Early Bird’s Guide to Hayfever Relief: Prep Now, Breathe Easy Later

 Pollen enters the body and is misidentified as a harmful pathogen.

-IgE antibodies are produced and attach to mast cells.
+Immune system IgE antibodies are produced which attach to mast cells.

 These chemicals trigger the symptoms you know and dread.